goeringkenneth/Unit-1/README.md

 --Fixed the Navigation Buttons to allow users to easily navigate to the section of the page they wish to read/see.
 --Added alt tags to the pictures for easy troubleshooting.
 --Changed the color of the company's name section seo (Horiseon) to make it stand out.
---Consolidated the CSS file to minimize the the size of the file.
+--Consolidated the CSS file to minimize the the size of the file.git

 ## User Story